jsm9720/CBIR-SubSG/README.md

 of graph algorithms (such as subgraph operation and matching operation) to be performed during training for every iteration, thanks to its synchronization between an internal graph object (such as a NetworkX object) and the Pytorch Geometric Data object.

+Graph Edit Distance(GED) uses graph-matching-toolkit used SimGNN papers.
+To use the GED, follow these steps:
+- `cd aster_ged/src && git clone https://github.com/jsm9720/graph-matching-toolkit.git`
+- Follow the instructions on https://github.com/jsm9720/graph-matching-toolkit to compile
+- java

 Detailed library requirements can be found in requirements.txt